viernes, 1 de diciembre de 1989

 (Pintura del artista italiano Pino Daeni)

-Oh Lord!
-Today I come to confess
+Oh Lord, today I come to confess

-You already know that it came unnoticed
+You already know it came unbidden,

 that I loved her more than anything in this life,

-and feeling death piercing me
+and as I feel death piercing me,

-only my soul could I offer you
+only my soul can I offer You,

 miércoles, 26 de abril de 1989